 Housing choice vouchers (HCV) also provide rental subsidies for lower-income residents and can be used for market-rate units.
 Voucher holders are a protected class in Naperville.
-However, it is difficult to quantify through publicly available sources the number of HCV currently utilized in Naperville.
+Per the DuPage Housing Authority, there are approximately 500-550 vouchers in Naperville, with additional vouchers holders in the Will County portion of the City, which are administered by the Joliet Housing Authority.